-Each computation point includes a customizable editor to aid in calibration.
+Each computation point includes a customizable editor to aid in calibration of a simulation run.
 The editor can be customized by selecting the parameters it will contain.
 The parameters selected for the editor must be in the elements upstream of the computation point.
 If the computation point is a subbasin or reach element, then parameters at that element may also be selected.
 If there is an upstream computation point, then the selected parameters must be at elements between the two computation points.
 Parameters selected at one computation point will be automatically transferred if a new computation point is selected upstream.

-Select parameters for the customizable editor at a computation point by using the Computation Point Manager window (Figure 113).
+The process of selecting parameters for the customizable editor at a computation point begins on the Computation Point Manager window (Figure 128).
 To access the manager, click on the Parameters menu and choose the Computation Point Manager command.
 The manager shows all of the elements that have been selected as computation points.
 Select the computation point where you wish to add parameters; the selected computation point is highlighted in the list.
-Press the Select Parameters button to begin selecting the parameters for the computation point.
+Press the Parameters... button open the parameter management window (Figure 129) and then press the Select... button to begin selecting the parameters for the computation point.